-That the Region continue to advocate for renewed Federal and Provincial funding for additional social and supportive housing and for support services.
+That the Region continue to advocate for renewed Federal and Provincial funding for sufficient social, supportive, and transitional housing.

 The Region is unable to address the problem of homelessness without funding support from the federal and provincial governments.
-This was also the conclusion of the Golden Report and is the basis for recommendations to the Federation of Canadian Municipalities Conference for a National Housing Policy.
+This was also the conclusion of the "Taking Responsibility for Homelessness: An Action Plan for Toronto" known as the Golden Report, and is the basis for recommendations to the Federation of Canadian Municipalities Conference for a National Housing Policy.